Floorp-Projects/Floorp/browser/docs/AddressBar.rst

     onQueryResults(queryContext);
     // Invoked when the query has been canceled. onQueryCancelled(queryContext);
-    // Invoked when the query is done. onQueryFinished(queryContext);
+    // Invoked when the query is done.
+This is invoked in any case, even if the
+    // query was canceled earlier.
+    onQueryFinished(queryContext);
     // Invoked when the view context changed, so that cached information about
     // the latest search is no more relevant and can be dropped.